A major component of computers is being able to make decisions. If

 It's two! ok.

-The complete definition is dup 2 = if ." xxx" then
+The complete definition is dup 2 = if ." xxx" then.
+We

 have a few new words we haven’t seen before here, so lets step through